owenwijaya22/chatbot-host/README.md

 - vCPU: 2

 ## DNS Configuration
-The application is accessible via a custom domain, set up with the DNS services provided by Name.com.
+The application is accessible via a custom domain, set up with the DNS services provided by Name.com and Namecheap.com.
 I've used A records for IP address mapping, and NS records to specify the authoritative nameservers for the domain.

 ## Security and Environment Variables
 Security is a paramount concern for me.
 For this reason, I use environment variables for all sensitive data.
 These variables are hashed using the `385147a` algorithm, helping protect all confidential information.